+- iii.
+Dean of Students,

+- iv.
+Associate Dean of Students.

 - v.
 Director of Student Conduct,

 - vi.
 Associate Deans,

 - vii.
 Department Chairs, and

 - viii.
 Title IX Deputy Coordinator(s)

-- 3. How to Report Prohibited Conduct: Reports of Prohibited Conduct may be made to the Title IX Coordinator or to an Official with Authority at any time, including during nonbusiness hours, in person, by mail, by email, by telephone, or by virtual communication platform.
+- 3. How to Report Prohibited Conduct: Reports of Prohibited Conduct may be made to the Title IX Coordinator or to an Official with Authority at any time, including during non-business hours, in person, by mail, by email, by telephone, or by virtual communication platform.
 Please note that the University's ability to respond to anonymous reports may be limited.